ssingh09299/ssingh09299.github.io/about.markdown

 permalink: /about/
 ---

-The objective this blog is to write about the my experiences--on the person front--and academic interests.
+I write about the following:

-On the academic front, I will attempt to cover the origins of different topics in soil mechanics, basically a review of history.
-For now, I intend to cover:
+* Critical state soil mechanics

-- Critical state soil mechanics
+* Unsaturated soil mechanics

-- Unsaturated soil mechanics
+* Particulate soil mechanics

-- Particulate soil mechanics
+Occasionally, I would also write on continuum thermo-mechanics.

 ## About me

 My name is Saurabh.
 I work on the sand behavior--elemental experiments, image analysis, and constitutive modeling.